wkoertgen/train.oracle12.migration/FAQ.md

 - New Features in PL/SQL or
 - working with In-Memory Database.

 In any case it would be a good idea to take a snapshot before you begin to work with the databases.

+## 15. Is it possible to use tools like SqlDeveloper on EM ?
+One of Vagrant's features is Port Forwarding.
+On the host you start the SqlDeveloper and open a connection to the databases in the guest VM.

+You can make use of the Port Forwarding, too, with EM, but I would not recommend to use the gigantic EM Cloudcontrol, but rather the smaller standalone EM Express.
+You must choose appriopate httpsports for the VM databases and forthward them to the host.

+It is quite tricky.
+We could show that in a special workshop on Monitoring.

+***

 If there are questions, contact [me](mailto:it@koertgen.de) or [my son](mailto:marcel.koertgen@gmail.com).